puli/docs.puli.io/repository/working-with-resources.rst

 Child Resources
 ---------------

-Resources support child resources.
+Resources support nested resources.
+In Puli, these are called *child resources*.
 One prime example is a filesystem directory which may contain other directories and files.

 You can access the children of a resource with the methods :method:`Puli\\Repository\\Api\\Resource\\Resource::getChild`,